dqcuong93/demo-django/README.md

 - python3 manage.py runserver

 ###IF YOU PULL THIS SOURCE USING DOCKER
+First pull this resource by running this command:
+- docker pull dqcuong93/dockertest.

 To run this Web-App, pull this file: https://github.com/dqcuong93/demo-django/blob/master/docker-compose.yml.

 In your docker-compose.yml directory, run this command to create the super user account:
 - docker-compose run web python3 manage.py createsuperuser.

+Continue to create super user.

-Execute this command to start Web-App:
+Then, Execute this command to start Web-App:
 - docker-compose up